ramachandra2002/Five-Stage-Ring-Oscillator/README.md

-# Five Stage Ring Oscillator
+# Design of Five Stage Ring Oscillator
 This is the detailed report about the design of Five Stage Ring Oscillator using CMOS technology.
 This is design was created in part of Cloud based Analog IC Hackathon conducted by IIT-Hyderabad and VSD Corp.

 # Contents